llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 ## Introduction

-This tutorial introduces how to use Axom's `Sidre` component to set up and manage metadata for a simple 2D Cartesian mesh.
+This lesson introduces how to use Axom's `Sidre` component to set up and manage basic metadata for a 2D Cartesian mesh.
 Sidre (*Simulation Data Repository*) provides an efficient way to store hierarchical mesh metadata.
 We will focus on defining the spatial bounding box and resolution of the mesh, and show how this can be used to create a mesh following the  [Conduit mesh blueprint](https://llnl-conduit.readthedocs.io/en/latest/mesh.html) conventions.

 Mesh metadata defines key properties that describe the geometry and discretization of a mesh.
 For Cartesian meshes, two main pieces of metadata are essential: